Is the Tokai Goldstar Sound all hype?

 There is debate as to whether this is a "lawsuit" era guitar being it's such a close copy to a Fender.
 I say it's not.
 What I know as lawsuit guitars are mostly from Ibanez copying Gibson guitars from the mid-to-late 1970s and not the early '80s Fender copies.
 But then again, if it is in fact a lawsuit guitar, feel free to email me and I'll post a correction.

-While I was in Texas recently, I went to Guitar Center in Plano.
-I perused the guitars, and then I saw it.
+While perusing the guitars at a Guitar Center, I saw it.
 My eyes lit up instantly because there it was, a real-deal Tokai from the '80s in what appeared to be really good condition.

 So I played it: